-Now that you know Android app is a good deal, it’s time to outline major peculiarities of Android app development process.
+Now that you know the Android app is a good deal, it’s time to outline the major peculiarities of the Android app development process.
 This will also influence the price of the application at the end of the day.

 One prime statement for Android app development is that it usually would cost you somewhat more expensive than one for iOS.
-Let me unpack what’s so special about Android mobile development, that leads to longer time to implement an application compared to iOS one.
+Let me unpack what’s so special about Android mobile development, which leads to a longer time to implement an application compared to the iOS one.

 [The App Solutions Project for All Square]

 By the way, a trendy “clean architecture” requires even more lines of code because of the highly-structured coding approach.

 Obviously, such a large difference in the volume of development work results in increased working hours for them.
 And it’s almost the same difference – up to 30% more time compared to iOS development hours.

 A significant factor that slows down the rhythm of Android development is the operational speed of Android emulators – they seem to be quite crawling against iOS emulators and you can’t fight it yet.